Dominik Hašek: Buffalo Sabres (1992–2001)

-Though General Manager John Muckler was named "Executive of the Year", he was fired for his constant feuding with Nolan.
-Hašek, who sided with Muckler, stated in an interview during the 1997 NHL Awards Ceremony that the team would benefit from replacing Nolan.
+Though general manager John Muckler was named Executive of the Year, he was fired for his constant feuding with Nolan.
+Hašek, who sided with Muckler, stated in an interview during the 1997 NHL Awards ceremony that the team would benefit from replacing Nolan.

-Despite winning the Jack Adams Award as top coach and being popular with the Sabres fanbase, Nolan was only offered a one-year contract extension by replacement GM Darcy Regier.
-He rejected this under the grounds that it was too short, and decided to part ways with the franchise.
-This upset many fans, who blamed Nolan's departure on Hašek's alleged attempt to rid him.
+Although Nolan won the Jack Adams Award as the league's top coach and was popular with Sabres fans, new general manager Darcy Regier only offered him a one-year contract extension.
+Nolan rejected the offer on the grounds that it was too short and parted ways with the franchise.
+This upset many fans, who blamed Nolan's departure on Hašek's alleged attempt to get rid of him.

 For the first six weeks of the next season he was booed so vigorously that arena workers would play tapes of a crowd cheering to help balance it out.

 As the season progressed, the booing of Hašek ceased, as he posted a league-record seven shutouts in December and continued to play at an elite level.
-He won the Vezina Trophy again, as well as the Lester B. Pearson Award and the Hart Trophy for league MVP.
+He won the Vezina Trophy again, as well as the Lester B. Pearson Award and the Hart Trophy as league MVP.
 He became one of the few goaltenders in NHL history to win the Hart, alongside Jacques Plante, Carey Price, Chuck Rayner, Al Rollins, José Théodore and Roy Worters.

 Hašek played a career-high 72 games in the 1997–98 season, and set a team record with 13 shutouts.
 Six of these shutouts came in December, which tied the all-time NHL record for most in one month.
-He again won the Lester B. Pearson Award, the Hart Trophy, and the Vezina Trophy, becoming the first goalie in NHL history to win the Hart twice.
+He again won the Lester B. Pearson Award, the Hart Trophy, and the Vezina Trophy, becoming the first goaltender in NHL history to win the Hart twice.
 He donated the $10,000 prize money after winning the Pearson Award in 1998 to the Variety Club of Buffalo.
 In the off-season he signed a three-year, $26 million deal, securing the highest goaltender salary contract at that time.